adinas94/Spotify_Recommendation_System/README.md

 #### By: Adina Steinman
 ### Objective: Using the Spotify API to build a Music Recommendation System
 ### Business Problem
 The aim of this project is to build a recommendation system for a new music streaming platform.
 First, a classification model was built, in order to address the cold start problem and have a mechanism to generate ratings for new users.
-Next, an SVD-based model was created to provide recommended songs to users based on their existing preferences and ratinsg towards songs.
-This will allow the platform to build playlists that are tailored to an individual's tastes and hopefully win new customers will this personalized song-recommendation approach.
+Next, an SVD-based model was created to provide recommended songs to users based on their existing preferences and ratings of songs.
+This will allow the platform to build playlists that are tailored to an individual's tastes and hopefully win new customers with this personalized song-recommendation approach.

 ### Data Collection
 A playlist of approximately 10,000 songs was extracted from the Spotify API using the Spotipy wrapper.
 Dfiferent endpoints were used to collect different information that was available, including: